When you hear the word Buddha, what comes to mind? Do you think of Buddhism? Meditation? Monks in red robes?

 Is having a Buddha good luck?

-The statue known as the Laughing Buddha isn’t actually a depiction of Siddhārtha Gautama.
-No, this is in fact a historical Buddhist monk called Budai, or Pu-Tai.
+The statue isn’t actually a depiction of Siddhārtha Gautama.
+It is instead a statue of a historical Buddhist monk called Budai, or Pu-Tai.

 He belongs to the Japanese Buddhist pantheon and became famous for his happy-go-lucky personality and the cloth sack he carried as he wandered the land.